Ex-troops to Head Teacher within six years of graduating

 Tracy Lambert tells us about her impressive career trajectory and her important work supporting children with additional educational needs.

-Tracy’s passion for helping children started during the last few years of her career in the armed forces.
-Through the Troops to Teacher programme, she was able to undertake her degree at the University of Brighton where she studied BA (Hons) Secondary English Education and achieved 1st class honours.
+Tracy’s passion for helping children started during the last few years of her career in the armed forces, which led her to enrol at the University of Brighton where she studied BA (Hons) Secondary English Education and achieved 1st class honours.

 Despite a slightly less traditional route into teaching, Tracy’s passion for the field with a ‘no child left behind’ lens has seen her impressively appointed a Head Teacher within just six years of graduating!